12 Examples of Augmented Reality (with crazy cool Videos)

 Jeld-Wen AR Showroom

-Jeld Wen wanted to give its newly opened headquarters a contemporary look, as well as help their clients shop among a wide assortment of their door and window offerings.
+Jeld-Wen wanted to give its newly opened headquarters a contemporary look, as well as help its clients shop among a wide assortment of their door and window offerings.

 Once users decide on the style, color, and size, they can mark favorites and send the chosen models to their email for reference.